 Communicative competence refers to an individual’s ability to effectively convey their opinions, thoughts, , and feelings.
 It involves the knowledge of language and an awareness about how to use the language appropriately in various settings and contexts.

-In 1989, Janice Light proposed a definition for communicative competence for AAC users in which she identified four skill areas that are important to focus on to achieve communicative competence.
+In 1989, Janice Light proposed a definition for communicative competence in which she identified four skill areas that are important to focus on to achieve communicative competence.

 In 2003, Light added that psychosocial factors such as confidence, motivation, attitude, and resilience along with environmental barriers and supports can play a major role in the development of communicative competence .